 - Write down all the major decisions you’ve made in your business in the second quarter of 2017 and add them to your central file

-Your assignment if you are an LLC: Write down all the major decisions you’ve made in your business in the first quarter of 2017 and add them to your central file.
+Your assignment if you are an LLC: Write down all the major decisions you’ve made in your business in the third quarter and add them to your central file.
 (Don’t have a template for these?
 We’ve got one in the artist’s Courtyard.)

 In Q4, there are between five and six legal tasks you should tackle to legally maintain your creative business: